Tesena-smart-testing/ma-alza-ts/README.md

 ## Installation

 - clone repo using `git clone git@github.com:Tesena-smart-testing/templates_for_MA_training.git`
-- if you cannot find the `alza-ts` folder, then switch git branch to the `radekB/dev2`.
-This means, that this code was not yet merged into the `main` branch
-- switch to the `<project>/alza-ts` folder and run `npm i`
+- run `npm i`
-- check `wdio.confi.ts` file and its `capabilities` prop.
+- check `wdio.conf.ts` file and its `capabilities` prop.
 Create AVD emulation in the Android Studio accordingly, so this setup would work.
 Otherwise, adjust setup values to your emulated mobile device.

 ## How to run tests